What is Two-Color Injection Molding?

 by | Oct 14, 2025 | Plastic Injection Mold

 Efficiency, aesthetics, and functionality are the holy trinity in the rapidly expanding plastic parts manufacturing industry of today.
-And one of the most sophisticated methods that achieve all three of these objectives is none other than two-color injection molding.
+And one of the most sophisticated methods that achieves all three of these objectives is none other than two-color injection molding.

 How Two-Color Injection Molding Works

-Step 1: Material preparing
+Step 1: Material preparation

 The process starts with the meticulous preparation of raw materials.
-Two different kinds of plastic resins (or colors) are dried, pre-heated and introduced into separate hoppers of the injection-molding machine.
-Each hopper is linked to an independent barrel & screw system ensuring a controlled melting & flow.
+Two different kinds of plastic resins (or colors) are dried, preheated, and introduced into separate hoppers of the injection-molding machine.
+Each hopper is linked to an independent barrel & screw system, ensuring a controlled melting & flow.

 Step 2: First-Injection (Primary Material Molding)